jetaggart/stream-android-bubble-chat/README.md

 ## Prerequisites

 This post assumes a working knowledge of Android.
 If you're brand new, it may be useful to check out a [getting started](https://developer.android.com/training/basics/firstapp) guide.
 If you'd like to run the code, you'll need a Stream account.
 Please [register here](https://getstream.io/chat/trial/).
-Once you're registered you'll see an Stream app with an `App Id`, `API Key`, and `Secret`.
+Once you're registered you'll see a Stream app with an `App Id`, `API Key`, and `Secret`.

 ![](images/stream-app.png)